 Implemented a detailed FAQ section for their potential clients

 Improved PPC strategy

-Total amount of leads generated from SEO improved from 0 / mo to 12 / mo with roughly 50% lead conversion rate (lifetyme value of a client = $15,000).
+The total amount of leads generated from SEO improved from 0 / mo to 12 / mo with roughly 50% lead conversion rate (lifetime value of a client = $15,000).